Alpha Omega 1155 Vineyard

-Obtaining its name from the street number of Alpha Omega winery, 1155 Vineyard produces Sauvignon Blanc and a tiny bit of Sémillon.
-The vineyard’s 12 feet of heavy clay supplies a very deep root system that allows for Sauvignon Blanc to handle the heat and ripen in a wonderful and slow way.
-The structural vineyard allows for depth and fatness, not just aromatic.
+Obtaining its name from the street number of Alpha Omega winery, our 1155 Vineyard produces Sauvignon Blanc and a tiny bit of Sémillon grapes.
+The vineyard’s 12 feet of heavy clay promotes natural water retention and a very deep root system that allows for vines to handle heat and ripen in a wonderful and slow way.
+The slow ripening allows for depth and fatness, not just aromatic expression in the wines.

 Named after engineer Don Thomas, Thomas Vineyard is on a western hillside in Rutherford and visible from Alpha Omega’s terrace.
 This Alpha Omega-owned property is set up as a vineyard laboratory with the latest technology to monitor the weather and water.
 An early-ripening site, Thomas boasts rocky soil with a higher sand content than on the valley floor.
 The result is a powerful wine with an elegant balance of structure and density.

 Sunshine Valley Vineyard